IuliiaKonovalova/e-commerce/FEATURES.md

 This page is accessible only to the personnel.
 It has a form with fields for the category name and status.

-When the personnel clicks "Cancel" button, the personnel will be redirected to the categories page.
+When the personnel clicks the "Cancel" button, the personnel will be redirected to the categories page.

-When the personnel clicks "Save" button, the personnel will be redirected to the categories page.
+When the personnel clicks the "Save" button, the personnel will be redirected to the categories page.

 ### Delete Category Page:

 ![Delete Category page](documentation/features/personnel/categories/delete_category.png)

 This page is accessible only to the admin.
-It has a form and the list of the products in the category.
+It has a form and a list of the products in the category.

-When the admin clicks "Cancel" button, the admin will be redirected to the categories page.
+When the admin clicks the "Cancel" button, the admin will be redirected to the categories page.

-When the admin clicks "Delete" button, the admin will be redirected to the categories page.
+When the admin clicks the "Delete" button, the admin will be redirected to the categories page.

 ### Brands Page:

 ![Brands page](documentation/features/personnel/brands/brands_page.png)

 This page is accessible only to the personnel.
-It has brands table with all brands.
+It has a brands table with all brands.

-It has a title, "Add brand" button, which will redirect the personnel member to the add brand page.
-It also has search field, which allows the admin to search for brands.
+The "Add brand" button has a title, which will redirect the personnel member to the add brand page.
+It also has a search field, which allows the admin to search for brands.

-The main part of the page is dedicated to the brands table.
+The central part of the page is dedicated to the brands' table.

-if the admin or other personnel members click on the brand in the brands table, the admin will be redirected to the brand's details page.
+If the admin or other personnel members click on the brand in the brands' table, the admin will be redirected to the brand's details page.

 ### Add Brand Page:

 ![Add Brand page](documentation/features/personnel/brands/add_brand.png)

 This page is accessible only to the personnel.
-It has a form with fields for the brand name, description, and status.
+It has a form with the brand name, description, and status fields.

-When the personnel clicks "Cancel" button, the personnel will be redirected to the brands page.
+When the personnel clicks the "Cancel" button, the personnel will be redirected to the brands' page.

-When the personnel clicks "Add brand" button, the personnel will be redirected to the brands page.
+When the personnel clicks the "Add brand" button, the personnel will be redirected to the brands' page.

 ### Brand Details Page: